liferay/liferay-docs/develop/tutorials/articles/290-configuration/01-making-apps-configurable/06-custom-system-settings-ui.markdown

 instance, if you're using Config Admin but also providing a `ConfigurationScreen` implementation and a custom JSP, you'll get two System Settings entries: the custom one you wrote _and_ the auto-generated UI from Config Admin.
-Other times, a configuration is required to be present for backend developers but isn't intended to be changed in the UI.
+Other times, a configuration is required to be present for back-end developers but isn't intended to be changed in the UI.

 To exclude the UI entry, use the `ExtendedObjectClassDefinition` annotation property called `generateUI`.
 It defaults to `true`, so set it to `false` to